 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Take the opportunity to explore a large number of options covering the practice and theory of international law
+- Explore a large number of topics covering the practice and theory of international law.

 Further information for EU students can be found on our dedicated EU page.